-Other Contributions represent the fair value of shared services and occupancy costs received from a related entity whereby the Fund has not been requested to pay for such services.
+Other Contributions represent the estimated fair value of shared services and occupancy costs received from a related entity whereby the Fund has not been requested to pay for such services or is to be remibursed for such expenses.
 Fair value has been determined based on an allocation of cost as incurred by the related entity.
-See Note 4.
+See Note 5.